DanielKim15/Handling-PII-Data-Part-2-Synthetic-Data-/README.md

 <br />

 A continuation from the first part of handling PII data, in this part I'll be discussing about using a technique called synthetic data where we can generate fake data that follows similar properties of the original data.
+Ideally the goal of this document is to educate the basics of synthetic data and provide a usable coding that the reader can send to their clients in case they face challenges in accessing the data due to beurocracy in PII data security.
+(Enough to where you'll be able to do high level analysis at least)

 <br />